 In 1960, the Irish managed not to notice the sexual revolution.
 While in the whole Western world "they made love, and not war," the Irish authorities sent women who gave birth outside of marriage to special correctional shelters - "Magdalene laundries."
 There "Magdalene" (as they were nicknamed by the people) for years spent half-starved and worked under the supervision of nuns, atoning for their "sins".

-In 1980, when the West covered alreadythe third wave of feminism, following the Irish referendum, a law was passed that postulated equal rights to the life of a pregnant woman and her unborn child.
+In 1980, when the West has covered the third wave of feminism, following the Irish referendum, a law was passed that postulated equal rights to the life of a pregnant woman and her unborn child.
 Thus, a person's life was counted from the moment of his conception.
 This made it possible to make the legislative ban on abortion one of the most stringent in the world.

 Even divorces were allowed in Ireland only twenty years ago.
 To this end, the country again held a nationwide referendum, in which the defenders of the right to divorce won with great difficulty and a small margin.